Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Contact the Office of Biological Safety for disposal information.

-Chemicals - liquids, powders, fertilizers, pesticides, poisons
+Chemicals - liquids, powders, solutions, poisons

 Disposal instructions can be found on the Environment, Health & Safety Recyclopedia.